-Suppose you were to take a random poll of non-Christians and ask them if they would like to see one thing—I mean crave to see it, I don’t believe a whole lot of people would say, “I want to see God.
+Suppose you were to take a random poll of non-Christians and ask them if they would like to see one thing—I mean crave to see it; I don’t believe many people would say, “I want to see God.
 I want to experience his presence.”
-You see, the world wants nothing to do with God and his presence.
-The true Christian, on the other hand, when asked that same question, would say, “I want to see God in the face of Christ.
+The world wants nothing to do with God and his presence.
+The genuine Christian, on the other hand, when asked that same question, would say, “I want to see God in the face of Christ.
 I want to experience his presence.”
 Completely contrasting desire to that of the world!

 However, it’s one thing to have the desire to see God and be with him.
 It’s another thing to be sure this will happen.
 So, how can we be sure we will be in heaven and see God?
 The Lord Jesus answers that in Matthew 5:8, when he said, “Blessed are the pure in heart, for they will see God.”
 This verse could also be rendered in this way: Only those who are pure in heart are blessed or approved by God and will have the joy of eventually seeing him in heaven.